Criminal Defense

 December 7, 2016

 The criminal justice system in Texas exists to punish those who break the law and to protect law-abiding citizens.
 However, some people choose to misuse this system.
 When someone makes a false allegation of criminal conduct, innocent people can face public scorn as well as criminal penalties.
-These kinds of false allegations are very serious […]
+These kinds of false allegations are very serious, […]

 The Criminal Hearing Process: What to Expect After Your Arrest